A simple polynomial-time approximation algorithm for the total variation distance between two product distributions: Introduction

 Our algorithm can also handle the case where each coordinate has a different domain size without any change.
 In \Cref{theorem-main}, the input product distributions are given by the marginal probability for each coordinate and each $c\in[q]$ in binary.
 The stated running time assumes that all arithmetic operations can be done in $O(1)$ time.

 To approximate the TV distance, the na\"{i}ve Monte Carlo algorithm works well when the two distributions are sufficiently far away.
 However, when the TV distance is exponentially small, na\"{i}ve Monte Carlo may require exponentially many samples to return an accurate estimate.
 Our idea is to consider a distribution that can be efficiently sampled from and yet boosts the probability that the two distributions are different.
 Ideally, we would want to use the optimal coupling, but that is difficult to compute.
 We use instead the coordinate-wise greedy coupling as a proxy, where each coordinate is coupled optimally independently.
 We further condition on the (potentially very unlikely) event that the two samples are different.
-Normally, conditioning on an unlikely event is a bad move since computational tasks would have become hard.
+Normally, conditioning on an unlikely event is a bad move since computational tasks would become hard.
 However, here they are still easy thanks to the independence of the coordinates under the coupling.
 With this conditional distribution, our estimator is the ratio between the probabilities of the assignment in the optimal coupling and in the greedy coupling.
 We show that this estimator is always bounded from above by $1$ and its expectation is at least $1/n$.
-This means that the na\"{i}ve Monte Carlo method will succeed with high probability using only polynomially many samples.
+This means that the standard Monte Carlo method will succeed with high probability using only polynomially many samples.

 One remaining question is if a deterministic approximation algorithm exists for the TV distance.
-The answer might be positive, because of the connection with counting knapsack solutions established by Bhattacharyya, Gayen, Meel, Myrisiotis, Pavan, and Vinodchandran \cite{BGMMPV22}, and the deterministic approximation algorithm for the latter problem by \v{S}tefankovi\v{c}, Vempala, and Vigoda \cite{SVV12} and by Gopalan, Klivans, and Meka \cite{GKM10}, independently.
+The answer might be positive, because of the connection with counting knapsack solutions established by Bhattacharyya, Gayen, Meel, Myrisiotis, Pavan, and Vinodchandran \cite{BGMMPV22}, and the deterministic approximation algorithm for the latter problem by Gopalan, Klivans, Meka, \v{S}tefankovi\v{c}, Vempala, and Vigoda~\cite{GKM10,GKMSVV11,SVV12}.